karaoc/dayz.test/[Modding]-Adding-skins.md

 We have configured many items to be skin friendly.
 All this skins have been configured with at least one HiddenSelection meant for this purpose.

-`Please note : this list does not show all the configured skins but only a few, the complete list will be added later down the road !`
+`Please note : this list does not show all the configured items but only a few, the complete list will be added later down the road !`

 Hidden Selection : **camo**
 ```